illinois-impact/ece408_project/README.md

 **NOTE:** Even if you use your own local development environment, your final code must run within the RAI system.

-See the [Client Documentation Page](https://github.com/rai-project/rai) for information on how to download, setup, and use the client on your own laptop or desktop.

 ## Milestone 1
 **Getting Started: Due Friday November 10th, 2017**